CCavalier/fp-explained/markdowns/part1.md

 }
 ```

-The add function must always can be substitute by his result.
+The add function can always be substituted by its result.

-_But, we cannot do application who do nothing!_
+_But, we cannot write applications which do nothing!_

 Obviously, we don't.
-But we will keep our changes, modification, i/o operation in specific layers, outside our logics.
+But we will keep our changes, modifications, i/o operation, etc. in specific layers, outside of our logic.
-Pure function allows to write smaller parts of code, easier to read, and thus easier to maintain.
+Pure functions allow us to write smaller parts of code, easier to read, and thus easier to maintain.